ccgarant/ergo-full-node-raspi/part3-run-node-in-background-tmux.md

 run '~/.tmux/plugins/tpm/tpm'
 ```

+Ctrl+X to exit and yes to overwrite and save.

-Re source the config file so it is recognized.
+Next, resource the config file so it is recognized.

 ```bash
 tmux source ~/.tmux.conf